Lunarcrete: Casting and production

-Sulfur based "Waterless Concrete"
+Sulfur-based waterless concrete

 This proposal is based on the observation that water is likely to be a precious commodity on the Moon.
-Also sulfur gains strength in a very short time and doesn't need any period of cooling, unlike hydraulic cement.
+Additionally, sulfur gains strength in a very short time and does not need any period of cooling, unlike hydraulic cement.
 This would reduce the time that human astronauts would need to be exposed to the surface lunar environment.

-Sulfur is present on the Moon in the form of the mineral troilite, (FeS) and could be reduced to obtain sulfur.
-It also doesn't require the ultra high temperatures needed for extraction of cementitious components (e.g. anorthosites).
+Sulfur is present on the Moon in the form of the mineral troilite (FeS), and could be reduced to obtain sulfur.
+It also does not require the extremely high temperatures needed for extraction of cementitious components (e.g. anorthosites).

 Sulfur concrete is an established construction material.
-Strictly speaking it isn't a concrete as there is little by way of chemical reaction.
+Strictly speaking it is not a concrete as there is little by way of chemical reaction.
 Instead the sulfur acts as a thermoplastic material binding with a non reactive substrate.
 Cement and water are not required.
-The concrete doesn't have to be cured, instead it is simply heated to above the melting point of sulfur, 140 °C, and after cooling it reaches high strength immediately.
+The concrete does not have to be cured, instead it is simply heated to above the melting point of sulfur, 140 °C, and after cooling it reaches high strength immediately.

 The best mixture for tensile and compressive strength is 65% JSC-1 lunar regolith simulant and 35% sulfur, with an average compressive strength of 33.8 MPa and tensile strength of 3.7 MPa.
 Addition of 2% metal fiber increase the compressive strength to 43.0 MPa Addition of silica also increases the strength of the concrete.

 This sulfur concrete could be of especial value for dust minimization, for instance to create a launching pad for rockets leaving the Moon.